brianhouse/sound_art/README.md

 You will complete three larger projects over the course of the semester, each of which will use a different technical approach as developed in the workshops and exercises.
 These projects must have a strong conceptual component as informed by the readings and artistic examples discussed in class.
 These projects will be [critiqued by the class](https://github.com/brianhouse/sound_art/blob/master/resources/crit_guidelines.md).
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
 All projects must be well documented.
 As work is evaluated via in-class crit, no late work can be accepted.

 ### Presentations
-Over the course of the semester, each student will give a 10-minute presentation on an influential work of sound art.
+Over the course of the semester, each student will give a 10-minute presentation on an influential work of sound art as listed in the syllabus.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show the piece, analyze it, and discuss its influence.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit) on an artwork on a first-come, first-served basis.
 Slides should be turned in on Moodle prior to class.

 ### Reading
 Many classes will include discussion of short texts that address conceptual issues in sound art.
 You are required to read them before class and have questions and comments ready—post these on Moodle ahead of the class session.
 Students [sign up to lead discussion](https://docs.google.com/spreadsheets/d/1Tlg_v_iKP1pUb0vhjd9k6T_N85KkhZCBdcLLTwvjz1g/edit)nce over the course of the semester.